 This section defines a filter semantic that allows the subscription for patient-independent SubmissionSet metadata.
 Each filter parameter described below is optional; however, at least one of $XDSSubmissionSetSourceId, $XDSSubmissionSetAuthor or $XDSSubmissionSetIntendedRecipient shall be specified.

-$XDSSubmissionSetSourceId: this optional parameter identifies the source of the content published by the submission and represent the value of the XDSSubmissionSets.sourceId metadata
+$XDSSubmissionSetSourceId: this optional parameter identifies the source of the content published by the submission and represent the value of the XDSSubmissionSets.sourceId metadata.
+This parameter may be multi-valued;

 $XDSSubmissionSetAuthor: this optional parameter identifies the author person of the content published by the submission and represents the value of the XDSSubmissionSets.author metadata.
 This parameter may be multi-valued;